 Right-Click -> Save Module.

-I then exited the debugger and moved on to the
+We can then exit the debugger and move on to the

 Analysis of koi.exe

-koi.exe file is another 32-bit .net file.
-Containing references to
+koi.exe is another 32-bit .net file containing references to the

 This time it does not seem to contain any large encrypted payloads.